FCP-INDI/fcp-indi.github.io/docs/_sources/user/cpac.rst

 * The ``participant_label`` and ``participant_ndx`` arguments allow the user to specify which of the many datasets should be processed, which is useful when parallelizing the run of multiple participants.

 * If you want to pass runtime options to your container plaform (Docker or Singularity), you can pass them with ``-o`` or ``--container_options``.

+.. rubric:: Footnotes

+.. [*] The version restrictions for Singularity are specific to cpac the convenience wrapper.
+C-PAC itself should :doc:`run on Singularity <singularity>` 2 or 3.